 Exiting your investment

 You can only exit your investment at the end of the investment term.
 There’s no secondary market or the option to sell your shares to Brickowner.

 There’s no secondary market or auto-invest tool, so in this matter, the platform is rather simple.
 You can view the current and previously funded investments, pick the ones you’re interested in, and dive deeper.

 The first project I’ve invested in a real estate development project in Liverpool.
 I can exit my investment after 3 years and receive a 10% per year return or wait until 5 years pass and receive a return of 12% per year.

 My investment is categorized as “5-year 12% bonds” issued by Investably Limited.
 It’s a fixed income real estate bond secured by a second charge against land and property.

-Second charge means that if there are problems with the investment and the property needs to be sold in order to recover any loans, the second charge receives money only after first charge (mortgage) is cleared in full.
+A second charge means that if there are problems with the investment and the property needs to be sold in order to recover any loans, the second charge receives money only after the first charge (mortgage) is cleared in full.
 It’s not ideal.
 Also, the risk level of the investment is at 6 out of 7, this being because my investment is illiquid until the property is sold (in 5 years) and that the investment might be affected by market movements in the meantime.
 High risks, high rewards.